THE GLOBAL SEMESTER

 A student’s regular financial aid will be applied to the cost of the program with the exception of a work-study award.
 (Note – students may be able to work additional hours in Interim and spring to make up lost fall hours).

 Letter grades are recorded on the student’s transcript, but not computed in the grade point average.
 There is one exception: students may take the course taught by the accompanying ?eld supervisor either graded or S/U. In this case, the graded course is ?gured into the GPA; if S/U, no course credit is earned if the grade earned is below C-.

-Around-the-world group ticketing includes the domestic transportation from a participant’s nearest major airport and back to the same airport.
+Global Semester participants will depart from the MSP airport and return to the MSP airport.
+Transportation to and from your home airport (if not MSP) is your responsibility, just as it would be if you were studying on-campus for the semester.
 Participants must remain with the group at all times and take part in all curricular and co-curricular activities, and must travel internationally with the group in accordance with group rate regulations.